 What are you hoping to achieve here in the region on this trip and beyond?

 I’m very excited to invest more directly in the ecosystem.
-Right now, I”m interested in hiring talent to build things.
+Right now, I”m interested in hiring talent to build things and impact the space.
 The idea is that in 10 or 20 years, the people who helped build top companies can go on to build more things, similar to what happened at PayPal.
 So that key thing here is to build some really successful companies, have some wins together, then we can show everyone how it works.
 Then the very best people can then go on and build new companies.

 What about people on the ground who don’t have funding?
 How do they get started?